 Pro Tip: For best results, use an Ethernet cord to connect your router or modem directly to your device before you run the test.

 Why is the U.S. behind similar countries?

 While U.S. mobile speeds are well above the average globally, they’re still far behind similarly developed countries.
-Canada, for example, is ranked eighth in the world with speeds of 68 Mbps.
+Canada, for example, is ranked ninth in the world with speeds of 68 Mbps.
 And even though our mobile speeds are constantly improving, we’re not quite keeping pace with the rest of the world.